LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/hurts-to-be-told.md

 the mask of a man,

-the mask is a rock
+I'm not awake,

-that is not awake,
+I don't love hard,

-that doesn't love hard,
+I'm not insane,

-that is not insane,
+I'm not alive,

-insane for your lost.
+men do not cry.

 &nbsp;